Molly Toomey, MSW

 my story

 My drive to work in mental health blossomed out of need.
 I grew up in the U.S. in a low-income family, a queer, gender-confused kid with undiagnosed neurodivergence and an inclination toward alternative lifestyle practices.
 I quickly realized that the world was not built for people like me, but I was driven to try to change that.After college, I worked in the world of sex education and youth development until shifting to mental health work.
-I pursued a master's degree in clinical social work at Smith College School for Social Work, where I studied psychodynamic psychotherapy with a social justice lens and completed nearly 2,000 hours of supervised clinical experience.
+I completed a rigorous master's degree in clinical social work at Smith College School for Social Work, where I studied psychodynamic psychotherapy with a social justice lens and completed nearly 2,000 hours of supervised clinical experience.
 I then dedicated myself to serving low-income, immigrant and LGBTQ+ communities as an outpatient therapist and social worker.
 (Click here for an overview of my education, training, and experience, from mental health work to sexual health counseling and education.)Community mental health demands that you face the realities of injustice affecting the most vulnerable in society, and that you play every helping role: therapist, social worker, care coordinator, mediator, community organizer, fierce advocate and ally.
 Making mental health support more accessible, relatable, and human became part of my fight for social justice.I moved from the U.S. to Germany in 2021.
-As an immigrant, foreign language speaker, and queer person in Germany, I was an outsider on many levels.
-It was so difficult to find mental health care in my language with a cultural lens that I could relate to.
+As an immigrant, foreign language speaker, and queer neurodivergent person in Germany, I was an outsider on many levels.
+It was so challenging to find mental health care in my language with a cultural lens that I could relate to.
 I also wanted to continue helping my communities back home.I decided to do something about it.
 I opened my private practice in counseling and now help people in both the U.S. and Germany to work toward their goals with me as their counselor, collaborator, and co-conspirator in healing and growth.

 lived experience